2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>35e674b3-5924-50b0-98f1-83a56c9a186d</chapterId>

-Now that you've created your Telegram group (or supergroup), it's time to **think about permissions and moderation**.
+Now that you've created your Telegram group (or supergroup), it's time to **consider permissions and moderation**.
 And, of course, each community is free to do as it sees fit!

 However, **from experience, it is preferable to remove members' permissions to**: